 The continued rise of AI is certainly one of the hottest leadership topics for 2019.
 Consulting firm DDI’s list of top trends for 2019 includes many that are linked to the application of AI – diversity, the eruption of data, and robotics, included.

 But AI has received some negative press recently.
 Last year Amazon scrapped its ‘sexist AI tool’ and data scientist Cathy O’Neill called out algorithms as ‘weapons of math destruction’ secret and harmful, sorting the winners from the losers in a Ted Talk on the era of blind faith in big data.

 At Sova, we believe that AI in assessment has the potential to do great good.
 In our own experience it helps organisations find more right-fit employees, eliminate bias in hiring and makes the whole recruitment journey more efficient and better for the candidate.
 We’ve used it with clients to improve their organisational agility and to create fair and robust development processes.

 But organisations do need to approach AI with the right mindset if they’re to get the best from it.
 Here we explain the risks and how to mitigate them.

 To get the full benefits of AI in assessment, it’s important to be aware of the risks and how they can be managed by adopting some good practices, – as is the case with any offline assessment.
-Risks that we explore in the whitepaper include:
+Risks that we explore include: